meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 ### 2.2.
 Agents
 ****

+_Note: In advance, I recognize that I will have to synchronize the functions for the agents so that agents can call the same function of different types of agents.
+I'm not there yet...but I'll get there._

 #### 2.2.1.
 The Engineer

 The first type of agent in this model will be engineers in a design organization.
 Each engineer has a part for which they are responsible and which can be modeled jointly as a property of the agent to simplify the model.
 Then the agent will have several properties associated with the part, the first of which are the **historical mean** and **historical variance**.
 The agent will have two values representing historical information about previous parts which represent their knowledge of education, past designs, and previous work experience.
 To design a new part for the new system, the agent will sample from the historical distribution of the mean and variance as a random variable.
 The agent will populate a **current mean** and **current variance** representing the mean of all samples drawn for the current design and the variance of the samples drawn for the current design, respectively.
 The agent will also draw samples for a **predicted mean** by drawing from the same historical distribution.

 The routines associated with the engineer are then to update the current estimate, update the predicted estimate, and to respond to a request for an estimate with the probability value mentioned in Section 2.1.
 Updating the current value, _**update current**_, will be to draw another value and calculate the mean and _population_ variance of the new set of samples.
 Likewise, updating the prediction, _**update predicted**_, will be to draw another value and calculate the mean and _sample_ variance of the new set of samples (using the sample to represent uncertainty bounds).
-When a value request, _**request estimate**_, is made from another agent, the engineer has a probability of delivering either the current or the predicted estimate (which I've seen in practice).
+When a value request, _**request estimate**_, is made from another agent, the engineer has a probability of delivering either the current or the predicted estimate (which I've seen in practice) based on a randomly-determined **communication type** variable.

 ```python
 class engineer():